 7. ALUMINUM WIRING

-During the late ’60s and early ’70s, home builders typically ran single-strand aluminum wire for wiring in homes because it cost less than copper wiring.
-Unfortunately, exposed aluminum oxidizes far more rapidly than copper, which can lead to heat build-up and therefore, fire risks.
+During the late ’60s and early ’70s, home builders typically ran single-strand aluminum for wiring homes because it cost less than copper wiring.
+Unfortunately, exposed aluminum oxidizes far more rapidly than copper, which can lead to heat build-up and fire risks.
 Consequently, aluminum is not used for residential branch-circuit wiring any longer.

 The U.S. Consumer Product Safety Commission (CPSC) has found that homes with aluminum wiring run a risk of being up to 55 times more likely to suffer fire damage.
 There are some different ways to help existing aluminum wiring, from using specialized connectors to having your home completely rewired.
 If you think your home might have aluminum wiring, it is worth it to call a licensed electrician to look at it and discuss options for replacing it.

 8. RODENT ACTIVITY

-No one likes to have a rodent issue in their home for many reasons.
-When it comes to electrical wiring though, rodents can cause issues.
+No one likes to have rodents in their home for many reasons.
+But did you know that rodents can cause issues with your wiring?
 If you notice nesting material or rodent droppings near any electrical wiring in your home, inspect the wires to see if there are any chew marks on them.
 Often, rodents will gnaw wiring until it is bare.
-It is likely the critter won’t live past that point, but you could be the one in for a shock when the exposed wire begins to spark or overheat as a result of the damage.
+Most likely the critter won’t live past that point, but you could be the one in for a shock when the exposed wire begins to spark or overheat as a result of the damage.